Copywriting for Amazon: Why Intent Matters

 Let’s dive into some of the psychology that goes into optimizing a listing for customer intent.

-What is Customer Intent?
+What is customer intent?

 To put it as plainly as possible, customer intent is the reason a customer does something.